 - In accordance with Section 265 of the TLOA, the Office for Victims of Crime (OVC), in partnership with the FBI’s Office of Victim Assistance (OVA) and the Indian Health Service, is leading an effort to enhance the response to tribal victims of sexual violence.
-The AI/AN Sexual Assault Nurse Examiner-Sexual Assault Response Team (SANE-SART) Initiative addresses the comprehensive needs of tribal victims of sexual violence.
+The American Indian / Alaska Native (AI/AN) Sexual Assault Nurse Examiner-Sexual Assault Response Team (SANE-SART) Initiative addresses the comprehensive needs of tribal victims of sexual violence.
 From the outset of the project in 2010, OVC and its federal and tribal partners have focused on the challenge of building the capacity of tribal communities to provide coordinated, community-based, victim-centered responses to sexual violence.
-The 5-year project encompasses three demonstration sites, coordinators at the Indian Health Service and the FBI, training and technical assistance, and support from the Attorney General’s federal advisory committee and multidisciplinary working groups—all committed to institutionalizing sustainable, culturally relevant, evidence-based practices to meet the needs of tribal victims of sexual assault.
-More information about the initiative and its multiple components is available at www.ovc.gov/AIANSane-Sart/.
+The 5-year project encompasses three demonstration sites, coordinators at the Indian Health Service and the FBI, training and technical assistance and support from the Attorney General’s federal advisory committee and multidisciplinary working groups—all committed to institutionalizing sustainable, culturally relevant, evidence-based practices to meet the needs of tribal victims of sexual assault.
+More information about the initiative and its multiple components is available at www.ovc.gov/AIANSane-Sart/

 Tribal Crime Data Collection Activities, 2012

 - In October 2012, the Bureau of Justice Statistics (BJS) released the report Tribal Crime Data Collection Activities 2012, pursuant to TLOA which requires annual reporting on Indian country crime data.
-This report includes information on the 2010 census population data for the American Indian and Alaska Native (AIAN); tribal law enforcement agency personnel; tribal Edward Byrne Memorial Justice Assistance Grant (JAG) program awards; improvements in tribes reporting crime data to the FBI’s Uniform Crime Reporting Program (UCR); tribal specific crimes known to law enforcement; federal justice statistics on investigations and charges filed by United States attorneys for crimes committed in Indian country; and highlights the new BJS Indian country justice statistics webpage: http://www.bjs.gov/index.cfm?ty=tp&tid=200000
+This report includes information on the 2010 census population data for AI/AN; tribal law enforcement agency personnel; tribal Edward Byrne Memorial Justice Assistance Grant (JAG) program awards; improvements in tribes reporting crime data to the FBI’s Uniform Crime Reporting Program (UCR); tribal specific crimes known to law enforcement; federal justice statistics on investigations and charges filed by U.S. Attorneys for crimes committed in Indian Country; and highlights the new BJS Indian Country justice statistics webpage: http://www.bjs.gov/index.cfm?ty=tp&tid=200000

 - Some of these outcomes and promising strategies of joint collaborative efforts are highlighted in BJA’s 2013 Intergovernmental Collaboration on Criminal Justice Webinar Series.
 For more information: www.bja.gov/Events/Tribal-State_PublicSafetyAgreementsWebinar.pdf